 HOW ARE YOU FEELING?
-GREAT OK UNSURE How do you feel about ...
-Changes that occur in your body at puberty Discussing puberty with family Discussing puberty with friends Being the age you are now GREAT OK UNSURE How are you doing?
-I shower or bathe often I wash my face twice a day I change underclothes everyday I get 30 minutes of physical activity or exercise each day I make the healthiest food options I can I consider the feelings of others I can communicate my rights and beliefs
+THINK ABOUT YOUR GOAL.

+How do you feel about GREAT OK UNSURE l will:

+Changes that occur in your body at puberty

+Discussing puberty with family

+Discussing puberty with friends ASK YOURSELF 'CAN I DO IT?'
+IS THIS A REASONABLE GOAL FOR ME?

+Being the age you are now

+How are you doing?
+GREAT ОК UNSURE

+I shower or bathe often DETERMINE THE INFORMATION YOU MIGHT

+I wash my face twice a day NEED TO HELP YOU ACHIEVE YOUR GOAL.

+I change underclothes everyday

+I get 30 minutes of physical activity or exercise each day

+I make the healthiest food options I can

+I consider the feelings of others

+I stand up for my rights and beliefs

+I complete tasks given to me